 My first exposure to an American education system was a couple of years ago when I moved to the US and carried out an exchange study for a few months at Sci-Arc, a private architecture school in California.
 I am still wondering whether it was due to the school’s atmosphere, gray LA urban life, challenging decision-making situations, or missing the European multidimensional spatial qualities, I decided to leave the US and go back to my school in Italy.
 I remember that unlike my experience in the design studios of Milan old-school style, students were not that much communicative at Sci-Arc or were not that engaged in group activities.
 My observation of students daily life patterns was to wake up early (around 4:00 am), drive to school and get a large coffee to go on the way, and work competitively till midnight while paying a considerable amount of tuition.
 Being able to stay overnight at school along with being strongly recommended not to leave it without an accompany due to the shootings and unsafe ambiance around downtown LA were astonishingly two sides of the same coin and were new to me.
 The school’s mission statement was and is still focused on the “teaching architects to engage, speculate, and innovate; to take the lead in reimagining the limits of architecture.”
 The core idea of this non-traditional architecture school is to enrich “individuals” creativity and innovation in an environment dedicated solely to architectural explorations.
 Although the school is institutionally and artistically a pioneer and avant-garde in architectural education, I did not have a strong sense of a community or social interaction beyond architecture and design inquiries, which I have found as a central value for a successful design idea.

 That experience was entirely different from what I found at Politecnico di Milano, where I commuted with “trams” and bike while having my daily chat with the driver and the Italian commuters with my less than a hundred-word Italian knowledge.
-I usually had my 0.35 cent espresso from school vending machine after having lunch with my conversational Italian and international friends, who had been paying almost one-tenth of the American school and still were complaining.
-The university was always close at 10:00 pm every night -if not earlier- and opened at 7:00 am the next morning; the administration message was to sleep early.
+I usually had my 0.35 cent café espresso from school vending machine after having lunch with my conversational Italian and international friends, who had been paying at least one-tenth of the American school and yet, were complaining.
+The university had been always close at 10:00 pm every night -if not earlier- and opened at 7:00 am the next morning; the administration message was to go home and get some sleep.

 Polimi’s mission statement focuses on “helping its students and researchers to understand the complex relationship between science, innovation, technology, and socio-economic systems, so that they may improve their ability to produce a positive impact on the community.”
 By reflecting only on the two mentioned statements, one can expect the differences in each’s general approach and visions.